RavenTheory/raventheory.github.io/_study/2_Group-Theory.md

 #### Exercises

 **LaTeX Solutions:**
-~~[Typed LaTeX Solutions PDF](../assets/study/group-theory/zee/zee-group-theory-solutions.pdf), currently has solutions for Chapter I.1 and Part III.~~ (They are in work right now so not exactly ready yet.)
+<a href="/assets/study/group-theory/zee/zee-group-theory-solutions.pdf" target="_blank" rel="noopener">Typed LaTeX Solutions PDF</a>, currently has solutions for Chapter I.1 and Part III.
 I was planning to eventually have all of my solutions in latex, but converting 60+ pages is a lot of work, so I might do that only when I want to revise my group theory basics.

 **Part I**
 <ul>